 As your wedding photographer, you will barely notice I am there.
 I will not be asking you to pose, I will not be asking you to move into a position, I will just be quietly and unobtrusively capturing the day as it unfolds.
 There have been several times where guests ask me “How do you know the couple?”
 When I explain I am the wedding photographer, the response is usually “We’ve not noticed you”.
 This is how it should be for a documentary style wedding photographer.

-Wedding Photography for Couples Who Hate The Idea of Posing
+Documentary Wedding Photography is for Couples Who Hate The Idea of Posing

 If you look on wedding blogs or in wedding magazines, it feels like everyone is a natural in front of the camera.
 However most people are not like that.
 Most people, like you, are dreading the idea of being photographed all day.
 Constantly being asked to look at the camera, trying to remember which is your best side, smiling over and over for posed photograph after posed photograph is your idea of hell.